-To give her patients a personalized and comfortable experience, Dr. Grawe operates out of ROXY Plastic Surgery’s very own Operating Room.
+To give her patients a personalized and comfortable experience, Dr. Grawe operates out of her Columbus, Ohio Plastic Surgery practice’s very own Operating Room.

 And for out-of-town patients, say hello to recovering in the lap of luxury at our FOXY House.
 After all, you deserve the best.